sosolidkk/steam_api/README.md

 ```

 ### Authorization

-To perform some of the requests, not all of them, you need to create an API Token in your steam account.
-You follow [this guide](https://steamcommunity.com/dev/apikey) to know how to do it.

 After having the token, you can initialize the client like the configuring section, or if you want a standalone usage, you can do it this way: